JereKuusela/valheim-expand_world/publish/README.md

 Note: Lake object is an abstract concept, not a real thing.

-- Lake search interval: How often a point is checked (meters)
+- Lake search interval: How often a point is checked for lakes (meters).
 - Lake point depth: 10 altitude by default (20 meter depth)
 - Lake merge radius: 800 meters, groups found lake spots to lakes.